ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results-01v2021-06-08.md

 The vector is included within Attestation Results.

 {: #attestation-result-actions}
-# Attestation Results and Actions
+# AR Augmented Evidence and Actions

-When a Relying Party receives Attestation Results, it will receive them as part of a protocol from an endpoint which expects some result from this communication.
+An Attester creates AR Augmented Evidence by appending Attestation Results with supplemental Evidence.
+When a Relying Party receives AR Augmented Evidence, it will receive them as part of a protocol from an Attesting endpoint which expects some result from this communication.
 Upon receipt, the Relying Party will apply an Appraisal Policy for Attestation Results.
-This policy will consider the Attestation Results as well as additional information about the Attester and Verifier when determining what action to take.
+This policy will consider both the Attestation Results as well as additional information about the Attester within the AR Agumented Evidence the when determining what action to take.

 ## Attestation Results for Secure Interactions